Tripadvisor award for Whanganui paddle steamer

 New Zealand’s only authentic coal paddle steamer still in operation has won a top accolade.

-Whanganui’s paddle steamer Waimarie was acknowledged in Tripadivsor’s Travellers’ Choice Awards for 2024, honouring businesses that earn great reviews, placing them among the top 10% of listings around the world.
+Whanganui’s paddle steamer Waimarie was acknowledged in Tripadvisor’s Travellers’ Choice Awards for 2024, honouring businesses that earn great reviews, placing them among the top 10% of listings around the world.

 It isn’t the first time the paddle steamer has been recognised, with the Waimarie Operating Trust receiving praise from Tripadvisor for five consecutive years.